In this lesson:

 The web should be accessible for everyone.
-This often isn’t the case for people who are blind, visually impaired, deaf, hard of hearing, mobility impaired, or have reading difficulties, to name a few.
+This often isn’t the case for people who are Blind, low vision, visually disabled, Deaf, hard of hearing, or who have cognitive, learning, or mobility disabilities, to name a few.

 About 15% of the world’s population has a disability — that’s more than 1 billion people who have a negative user experience when designs don’t consider accessibility.

 Inaccessibility on the web isn’t caused by disabilities or a lack of tools, but by designs that interfere with assistive technology (AT).
 AT includes settings and devices that help people interact with the digital world.